-Every homeowner wants their to be energy efficient.
-Whether you’re trying to reduce your heating bills during a cold Midwestern winter or you’re trying to keep the heat out during the summers, your windows are a major part of your home’s defense against the elements.
+Every homeowner wants their windows to be energy efficient.
+Maybe you’re trying to reduce your heating bills during a cold Illinois winter or want to keep the heat out during our sweltering summers.
+Either way, your windows are a significant part of your home’s defense against the elements.

 Always Choose Windows That Are Energy Star Rated

-Learn About The U Factor For Your Windows
+Learn About the U-Factor for Your Windows

-In colder climates, the U Factor is likely the most important thing to consider.
-It’s sometimes called the U Value and this number measures how well the window will prevent heat from escaping into the cold outdoors.
+In colder climates, the U-factor is likely the most essential thing to consider.
+It’s sometimes called the U-value, and this number measures how well the window will prevent heat from escaping into the cold outdoors.
 Like in golf, the lower the U-factor, the better!

-Learn About The Solar Heat Gain Coefficient For Your Windows
+Learn About the Solar Heat Gain Coefficient for Your Windows

-If you run your air conditioner nonstop in the summer months, look for a SHGC of 0.40 or lower, but if you only use your air conditioner every once in a while, a SHGC of 0.55 is likely okay.
+If you run your air conditioner nonstop in the summer months, look for an SHGC of 0.40 or lower, but if you only use your air conditioner occasionally, an SHGC of 0.55 is likely okay.

 Learn more about our top-of-the-line products in Naperville 630-355-6557